Tonetfal/JKPS/README.md

 # Preview
 ![](https://i.imgur.com/aAtnBRt.gif)

-It supports 1 to 10 keys.
+It supports up to 10 keys.
 Buttons, font, color, background, animation and other things can be changed in the config.

 # Downloads
 TODO